eclipse-iceoryx/iceoryx/doc/website/getting-started/examples/icecrystal.md

 ---
-title: How to use the introspection client
+title: How to use the introspection client for debugging
 ---

 {! ./../iceoryx_examples/icecrystal/README.md !}